Q. With all the free lessons on You Tube why do I need to pay for lessons with a guitar teacher ?

 Q. Where are the lessons given and do you do home lessons ?

 A. Lessons are conducted in Central Aberdeen in a well equipped music room - students need only bring their guitar and the music they are working on.
 There is free on-street parking nearbly.
 Due to demands for lessons with Lindsay he currently can't offer home visits - sorry.
-Skype lessons can be offered for those students who do not live locally, though these do not have the same interaction as 'in person' lessons, for example making adjustments to an instrument.
+Skype and Zoom lessons can be offered for those students who do not live locally or for convenience.